Common use of Books and Records; Access Clause in Contracts

 Samples: Stockholders Agreement (Repay Holdings Corp), Stockholders Agreement (Thunder Bridge Acquisition LTD), Stockholders Agreement (Thunder Bridge Acquisition LTD)

 Books and Records; Access.
 The Company shall, and shall cause its Subsidiaries to, keep proper books, records and accounts, in which full and correct entries shall be made of all financial transactions and the assets and business of the Company and each of its Subsidiaries in accordance with generally accepted accounting principles.
-The Company shall, and shall cause its Subsidiaries to, (a) permit the Stockholder Stockholders and its their respective designated representatives (or other designees), at reasonable times and upon reasonable prior notice to the Company, to review the books and records of the Company or any of such Subsidiaries and to discuss the affairs, finances and condition of the Company or any of such Subsidiaries with the officers of the Company or any such Subsidiary and (b) provide the Stockholder Stockholders all information of a type, at such times and in such manner as is consistent with the Company’s past practice or that is otherwise reasonably requested by the such Stockholder from time to time (all such information so furnished pursuant to this Section 3.1, the “Information”).
-Subject to Section 3.4, the any Stockholder (and any party receiving Information from the a Stockholder) who shall receive Information shall maintain the confidentiality of such Information.
-Notwithstanding the foregoing, the Company shall not be required to disclose any privileged Information of the Company so long as the Company has used commercially reasonable efforts to enter into an arrangement pursuant to which it may provide such information to the Stockholder Stockholders without the loss of any such privilege.
+The Company shall, and shall cause its Subsidiaries to, (a) permit the Stockholders Investors and their respective designated representatives (or other designees), at reasonable times and upon reasonable prior notice to the Company, to review the books and records of the Company or any of such Subsidiaries and to discuss the affairs, finances and condition of the Company or any of such Subsidiaries with the officers of the Company or any such Subsidiary and Subsidiary, (b) host regular conference calls for the Investors with senior officers of the Company upon request and (c) provide the Stockholders each Investor, at its request, all information of a type, at such times and in such manner as is consistent with the Company’s past practice or that is otherwise reasonably requested by such Stockholder Investors from time to time (all such information so furnished pursuant to this Section 3.1, the “Information”).
+Subject to Section 3.4, any Stockholder Investor (and any party receiving Information from a Stockholderan Investor) who shall receive Information shall maintain the confidentiality of such Information.
+Notwithstanding the foregoing, that the Company shall not be required to disclose any privileged or Confidential Information of the Company so long as the Company has used commercially reasonable efforts to enter into an arrangement pursuant to which it may provide such information to the Stockholders Investors without the loss of any such privilegeprivilege or otherwise as provided for in a confidentiality agreement between the parties.

 Appears in 3 contracts